--i Print a list of the accessible devices.
+Print a list of the accessible devices.
 If a device-url is also specified, only devices for that device type are scanned.
 Each supported device type is listed along with the options that can be appended to the device-url.
-For each discovered device, the device-url is printed along with a description this option is not given, the Debug Sprite communicates with GDB using stdin and stdout.
+For each discovered device, the device-url is printed along with a description of that device.

+-1 [host]:port Specify the host address and port number to listen for a GDB connection.
+If this option is not given, the Debug Sprite communicates with GDB using stdin and stdout.
 If you start the Sprite from within GDB using the target remote | arm-none-eabi-sprite ... command, you do not need this option.

-Specify the host address and port number to listen for a GDB connection.
-If -1 [host]:port minates after the first connection from GDB terminates.
+-m Listen for multiple sequential connections.
+Normally the Debug Sprite terminates after the first connection from GDB terminates.
 This option instead makes it listen for a subsequent connection.
-To terminate the Sprite, open a connection and send the string END\n.
+To terminate the Sprite, open a connection and send the string END $\n$ .